SlapGaming/SlapBot/README.md

 * Lombok

 ## Credits
-Part of the Slapgaming clan.
+Part of the Slap Gaming Community.

 Contributors:
 - Rick Fontein (Telluur)
-- Denby.
+- Denby

 ## Open source
 Feel free to use this code under the provisions of the MIT license.